Nursing workplace violence: how to respond, report, and protect yourself

 “It’s part of the job” is a normalization that healthcare institutions have sometimes reinforced and that nurses have internalized.
 It is not an accurate description of what OSHA or the law considers acceptable.
 Assault is assault regardless of the work setting.

-“Nothing will happen anyway” is often true at the incident level but wrong at the institutional level.
-OSHA’s 2024 Healthcare Workplace Violence Prevention rule requires employers to track incident data and use it to identify patterns and hazards.
-Unreported incidents are invisible to the tracking requirement.
+“Nothing will happen anyway” is often true at the incident level and wrong at the institutional level.
+State workplace violence laws and Joint Commission accreditation requirements both oblige hospitals to track incident data and use it to identify patterns and hazards.
+Unreported incidents are invisible to that tracking.
 The patient who assaulted you may have a documented history of violence that should have triggered a preventive protocol.
 That documentation only exists if prior incidents were reported.

 Workers’ comp for a violence injury requires the same-shift incident report as a foundational document.
 If you’re injured in an assault – even a seemingly minor one – and the injury turns out to be more significant later (a wrist you thought was fine that turns out to be fractured; a back injury that worsens), the absence of a same-shift incident report significantly complicates your claim.
 See nurse injured on the job: next steps for the full workers’ comp process.